byuistats/DS250-Cannon/content/Slides/Introduction/day01/_index.md

 ![](PXL_20221015_211101230.jpg)

-Now that you're in groups, put your heads together and tell me how you might go about fixing my motorcycle:
+How would you go about fixing my motorcycle?

 <br>